PedroTonial/PedroTonial/README.md

 - 👨‍💼 24 years old, a dedicated and multifaceted professional.
 - 🚀 Passionate for problem-solving and always ready to tackle challenges effectively.
 - 💡 Proactive and a natural self-learner, which enables me to quickly adapt and learn in new situations.
-- 🌐 With fluency in English, I can effectively communicate in a global context. <br><br>
+- 🌐 With fluency in English, I can effectively communicate in a global context. <br>
 <hr>
 <div>
    <img align="center" alt="ptr-Js" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-plain.svg">